givemepower8/Phaser3Practices/docs/COC.md

     - any exposed air defence so the king or queen can do a suicide attack
   - multi-target inferno doesn't damage electro dragon much but single inferno needs to be reset and it takes 10 seconds to kill anything.
 - funnelling to choose the side or corner
-  - the goal is to make the attacking path narrower so the e dragon will not go astray
+  - the goal is to make the attacking path narrower so the e dragon will not go astray.
+Once the attack path is defined, if starts from conner, clear the adjacent sides middle.
+If starts from the middle of the side, clear the adjacent two corners.
 - siege machine selection
   - wall wrecker doesn't require funnelling as it goes straight to town hall.
 It has to have some balloons protected, otherwise it cannot reach far.
 King and queen should follow with wall wrecker to take out some CC and enemy queen.
 If the wall level is too high, it may cause issue to the wall wrecker.
   - stone slammer prefers defence buildings.
 It is for funneling or cleaning up.
     - use it only the proper funneling is done.
   - battle blimp goes well with maxed clone spell to send in one more balloons.
 It should be deployed when the path to the town hall is cleared.
 - attack process
-  - coconut loon to test seeking air mine where the funneling electro dragon will be deployed
+  - funneling with coconut loon first to test seeking air mine where the funneling electro dragon will be deployed
-  - use king or electro dragon for funneling, be patient
+  - use king or electro dragon for funneling, be patient for the disconnected building
   - deploy the first wall of balloons and electro dragons, not to close to each other to avoid air bomb and trigger as many seeking air mines as it can.
   - deploy the electro dragons, keep 2-3 tiles away from each other
   - deploy Warden in air mode following the dragons as Warden can extend dragon's HP in range and Warden's ability help the dragons get a few extremely important seconds in the core which could totally change the game